A whirlwind tour of lake constance

 Then it was onwards and upwards – literally 3500 feet – by means of Austria’s second oldest cable car to the summit of the Pfänder, where on a clear day you can see 240 peaks of the Alps, so they say.
 At the top, besides some shops and restaurants there is a rather lovely wildlife park – the owners take pains to emphasise that this is not a zoo - with dwarf goats, red deer, Alpine ibexes and marmots.
 Kids can have fun in the large playground with slides, basket swings and jungle gyms.
 Access to the wildlife park is free.

 Then it was time to check in to the Hotel Turna in the village of Malbun some five thousand feet high in the Alps.
-I went to a cheese Spätzle cookery demonstration – Spätzle are small noodles often served with Emmental or Bavarian mountain cheese – then it was time for dinner – yes including Spätzle - followed by a comfortable night’s sleep.
+There was a cheese Spätzle cookery demonstration – Spätzle are small noodles often served with Emmental or Bavarian mountain cheese – followed by dinner – yes including Spätzle - and a comfortable night’s sleep.

 More on lovely Bodensee here: https://www.holidaymag.co.uk/bodensee.html